 Lobate debris aprons, lineated valley fill, and concentric crater fill are all Martian landforms that exhibit marks of possible glacier flow on their surface.
 These include compressional ridges (aligned concentric in the interior of craters) and lineations that resemble glacier moraines (Squyres, 1978).
 Their surfaces are mantled by debris however, with no evidence for water ice down to ~0.5 m depth (Boynton et al., 2002; Feldman et al., 2004).
 For this reason they have been compared to rock glaciers and debris-covered glaciers and have been earmarked as landforms with an interior likely to be rich in water ice.
 With thicknesses typically up to ~400 meters and horizontal dimensions of tens of kilometers, they are likely to contain vast reservoirs of ice.

-In the SWIM project we will continue to extend SHARAD surveying of candidate debris covered glaciers across all of the broad survey swaths in the northern hemisphere.
-In terms of regions of interest for candidate glaciers these include the regions of Deuteronilus, Protonilus, and Nylosirtis Mensae, the Phlegra Montes, and the band of latitudes containing a large population of concentric crater fill (Levy et al., 2014).
+In the SWIM project we extended SHARAD surveying of candidate debris-covered glaciers across all of the broad survey swaths in the northern hemisphere and southern hemisphere below +1 km elevation.
+This includes all the major regions of interest for candidate glaciers, including the regions of Deuteronilus, Protonilus, and Nilosyrtis Mensae, the Phlegra Montes, Eastern Hellas, Southern Argyre, and the band of latitudes containing a large population of concentric crater fill (Levy et al., 2014).

 Because the Shallow Radar sounder (SHARAD) is operated on a spacecraft orbiting ~300 km above the surface of Mars, there is the possibility of strong surface reflections from planar surfaces far from the spacecraft’s nadir ground track.
 The increase in time delay from these reflections means they can appear in the data to be similar to reflections in the subsurface.
 We call such off-nadir surface reflections “clutter,” as they can clutter up the data, obscuring or masquerading as subsurface information.
 Clutter is not typically a problem in broad, flat plains but can be ubiquitous in high topography areas such as the dichotomy boundary regions.
 To disambiguate clutter from nadir subsurface returns we employ a clutter simulator which reproduces all surface returns SHARAD may see based on the MOLA (Mars Orbiter Laser Altimeter) global topography dataset (Choudhary et al., 2016).
 When interpreting SHARAD data for possible subsurface returns, the observed radar is compared to simulated clutter before mapping the subsurface (Figure 3).